Snorting Molly (MDMA) Side Effects, Risks, and Addiction Treatment

-Molly, commonly referred to as MDMA or 3,4-methylenedioxymethamphetamine, is a synthetic drug with both amphetamine stimulant properties and mild hallucinogenic effects.
-It is the primary psychoactive agent found in many ecstasy tablets; however, ecstasy pills are rarely pure MDMA—instead, the illicit manufacture of ecstasy pills commonly involves combining MDMA with other substances like caffeine, amphetamines, cocaine, ketamine, or opioids 1.
+Molly, commonly referred to as MDMA or 3,4-methylenedioxymethamphetamine, is a synthetic drug with both amphetamine and stimulant properties and mild hallucinogenic effects.
+It is the primary psychoactive agent found in many ecstasy tablets.
+However, ecstasy pills are rarely pure MDMA—instead, the illicit manufacture of ecstasy pills commonly involves combining MDMA with other substances like caffeine, amphetamines, cocaine, ketamine, and opioids.1

-Often, ecstasy comes in pressed pill form which some users crush up into a powder for snorting.
-Snorting ecstasy can cause the effects to peak sooner for the user, but it may also increase the risks associated with use.
+Often, ecstasy comes in pressed pill form, which some users crush up into a powder for snorting.
+Snorting ecstasy can cause the effects to peak sooner for the user, but it may also increase the risks associated with MDMA use.

-When swallowed, the effects of ecstasy can be felt around 30-45 minutes after dosing 1, 4.
-Snorting the drug will cause these effects to arise more quickly and to be felt more intensely, increasing the risks associated with use.
-This is not to mention the potential damage done to the user’s nasal passages, sinuses, airways, and oropharynx (i.e., mouth and throat).
+When swallowed, the effects of ecstasy use can be felt around 30-45 minutes after dosing.1,4 Snorting the drug will cause these effects to arise more quickly and to be felt more intensely, increasing the risks associated with use.
+This is not to mention the potential damage done to the user’s nasal passages, sinuses, airways, and oropharynx (i.e. mouth and throat).

-Molly (MDMA) is often snorted (or sniffed) and the snorting of it can cause the effects to come on faster and have a shorter, more intense peak as the drug reaches the brain quicker.
+Molly (MDMA) is often snorted (or sniffed), and snorting it can cause the effects to come on faster and have a shorter, more intense peak as the drug reaches the brain quicker.

 Side Effects of Snorting Ecstasy

-The ecstasy high can be a pleasurable experience for the user—from increased sensory perception and empathic feelings toward others, to feeling energized and happy 1, 2.
-But this euphoric high has a darker side.
+The ecstasy high can be a pleasurable experience for the user—from leading to increased sensory perception and empathic feelings toward others to making the person feel energized and happy.1,2 However, this euphoric high has a darker side.
 Ecstasy side effects range from mildly uncomfortable to life-threatening, and they vary depending on whether MDMA was combined with other substances and, if so, which ones.

 - Increased body temperature.